Could You Have Type 2 Diabetes?

 Foot Pain and Numbness

 The lens of the eye is a flexible membrane suspended by muscles, which change the shape of the lens to focus the eye.
-In a high-sugar environment such as with uncontrolled type 2 this disorder, the lens’s ability to bend is altered.
+In a high-sugar environment such as with uncontrolled type 2 diabetes, the lens’s ability to bend is altered.
 Although the lens is not damaged, the muscles of the eye have to work harder to focus.
 Blurred vision occurs when there are rapid changes in blood sugar (from low to high or high to low) and the eye muscles have not yet adapted to it, Einhorn says.
 Blurred vision is one of the early warning signs of type 2 diabetes.
 The body later adapts to the sugar levels, and your vision will go back to normal.